aiforged/docs/docs/documents/understanding-document-flows.md

 ## Best practices

 - Normalize early
-    - Convert scans to PDF and digitize; split/merge pages to match your target extraction pattern
+    - Convert scans to PDF and digitize to match your target extraction pattern
 - Keep Categories clean
     - Use Categories for business document types; use Usage/Status for lifecycle
 - Use lineage consistently